python/mypy/docs/source/kinds_of_types.rst

 .. note::

     Operations are valid for union types only if they are valid for *every* union item.
-This is why it's often necessary to use an ``isinstance()`` check to first narrow down a union type to a non-union type.
-This also means that it's recommended to avoid union types as function return types, since the caller may have to use ``isinstance()`` before doing anything interesting with the value.
+This is why it's often necessary to use an :py:func:`isinstance
+    <isinstance>` check to first narrow down a union type to a non-union type.
+    This also means that it's recommended to avoid union types as function return types, since the caller may have to use ``isinstance`` before doing anything interesting with the value.

 .. _strict_optional: